-LNRYPDRNMA = Log of three-period weighted average of per capita disposable in 2000 dollars, using the present period and the previous two periods.
+LNRYPDRNMA = Log of three-period weighted average of per capita disposable income in 2000 dollars, using the present period and the previous two periods.

 NOTE: The regression method used to estimate the full-time and part-time equations was the pooled seemingly unrelated regression method with a first-order autocorrelation correction.
-The time period used to estimate the equations is from 1975 to 2005.
-The number of observations is 363.
+The time period used to estimate the equations is from 1975 to 2006.
+The number of observations is 374.
 For additional information, see M. D. Intriligator, Econometric Models, Techniques, & Applications, New Jersey: Prentice-Hall, Inc., 1978, pp. 165-173.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Enrollment in Degree-Granting Institutions Model, 1980-2005.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Enrollment in Degree-Granting Institutions Model, 1980-2006.
 (This table was prepared

-November 2006.)
+December 2007.)